 Schools in Las Vegas may not require your child to submit to searches of their person or property unless:

-- The school has reasonable grounds for suspecting that the search will turn up evidence of a violation of law or school rules;
+- The institution has reasonable grounds for suspecting that the search will turn up evidence of a violation of law or school rules;

 - The search is reasonably related to the circumstances justifying the interference; and